sharifware/Large-Scale-Design-and-Analysis-of-Neural-Networks/Docs/Notebooks/Muhammed-Sharif_Adepetu.md

 - Watched tutorial on package creation
 - Set up directory to make package

-# 01/28/2024
+# 01/28/2025
 - Finalized scripts and writing methods for each

-# 02/04/2024
+# 02/04/2025
 - Re-Structured Project files to comply with standard practices
 - Updated setup.py file for package
+- Wrote LICENCE.txt file

 # 02/05/2025
-- Cleaned directory. improved initialization
+- Cleaned directory. changed initialization method to include
 - Edit, src, buld and dist files to include propper files

 # 02/10/2025